ZONESTAR3D/Upgrade-kit-guide/HOTEND/readme.md

 ------
 ## [M4(4-IN-1-OUT Mixing color) hotend](./M4%20%204-IN-1-OUT%20Mixing%20Color%20Hotend/)
 **M4** hot end is a 4-IN-1-OUT hotend, it has four feeding channels and one nozzle.
 Four filaments are mixed in the mixing chamber in the heating block and extruded through the nozzle.
-We have mass produced five versions of M4 hot end.
-For details, please refer to the documents in the "**M4 4-IN-1-OUT mixing color Hotend**" directory.
+For details, please refer to [**here**](./M4%20%204-IN-1-OUT%20Mixing%20Color%20Hotend/readme.md).

 ## [E4 (4-IN-1-OUT Non-Mix Color) Hotend](./E4%204-IN-1-OUT%20Non-Mixing%20Color%20Hotend/)
 **E4** hot end is a 4-IN-1-OUT hotend, it has four feeding channels and one nozzle.
 One of the four filaments can be pushed in the heating block and extruded through the nozzle, When a new filament push in, it needs to pull out the previous filament first.
-For details, please refer to the documents in the "**E4 4-IN-1-OUT NON-Mixing Color Hotend**" directory.
+For details, please refer to [**here**](./E4%204-IN-1-OUT%20Non-Mixing%20Color%20Hotend/readme.md).

 ### Advantages and disadvantages of E4 and M4 hot end
+- E4 hotend is good at printing one color 3d prints or multi colos 3d prints (up to 4 colors).
+- M4 hotend is good at printing gradient color 3d prints, it can print one color and over 4 colos 3d object too.
 #### Advantages of E4 hotend
 1. No strings/drawing issue.
 2. Less clogging issue.